chhhrrriiisss/linkgamba/README.md

 ## Build Notes

-- Requires [gruntjs](http://gruntjs.com/) for compilation to /dist folder and processing while in development.
-Uses [.less](lesscss.org/) for CSS compilation.
-Alternatively use your own tool to compile and just work from /src directory.
+- Uses [gruntjs](http://gruntjs.com/) for compilation to /dist folder and [.less](lesscss.org/) for CSS compilation.
+- Use **npm install** from root folder to install all dependencies from package.json
 - Run cmd from the root folder and use **grunt watch** while you are editing files to auto-compile .js, then use **grunt dist** to build and compile to the /dist folder when you are ready for production.
 - .gitignore entry included for /node_modules folders.
+- Alternatively use your own task runner to compile and just work from /src directory.
 - Source files folder contains a handful of photoshop files used for creating the icons and spritesheets.

 ## License